brandonapt/personal/README.md

-# very basic portfolio!
+# personal landing page

-i made it in nuxt btw
+personal home page with some basic socials made with Nuxt in one file. pretty basic, but hey, it gets the job done.